publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schII/m__us_usc_t7_s3125b.md

     (c) __Federal agencies__

-        On request of the Secretary, the head of a Federal agency shall provide to the Clearinghouse such information as the Secretary may request to enable the Clearinghouse to carry out subsection (b) of this section.
+        On request of the Secretary, the head of a Federal agency shall provide to the Clearinghouse such information as the Secretary may request to enable the Clearinghouse to carry out subsection (b)n.

     (d) __State and local agencies and nonprofit organizations__